June 2, 2021: For current information about Rosemont College’s plan to keep the campus community safe from COVID-19, please visit here.

 Q: Will masks be provided?

-A: Yes, all employees will be provided a fabric mask for use on campus.
+A: Yes, all employees will be provided two fabric masks for use on campus.
 Additional masks may be purchased.
-Masks are required in the Red, Yellow and Green Phases of the Plan.
+Masks are required on campus.
 Masks, or other appropriate face coverings, must be worn indoors and outdoors on campus, except when students are in their own residence hall rooms or employees are in their own offices without others around them.

 Q: Can meetings be held on campus?

-In the Yellow and Green Phases, meetings can be held on campus, as long as the maximum capacity of the meeting space is not exceeded, and social distancing can be maintained.
+Meetings can be held on campus, as long as the maximum capacity of the meeting space is not exceeded, and social distancing can be maintained.
+Signs will be placed in every classroom and other spaces to indicate maximum capacity.